PeterBrain/http-esp8266-lamp/README.md

 * mqtt support (currently in testing)
 * dimming curve optimized
 * states and values in permanent memory
+* party mode (strobe light)
+* multi wifi support

 ## Instructions
 **!Attention!**
 PINs of the device are mapped for WittyCloud.
-You have to change them for other devices.
+You may have to change them for other devices.
+NodeMCU is also fine.
 Don't forget to fill in your network SSID and password, otherwise it can't connect to it.

 ### OTA Update